aqjune/aqjune.github.io/index.md

 - ORCID: [0000-0002-8152-9330](https://orcid.org/0000-0002-8152-9330)

 **News**
+- May.
+22, 2026: The paper "Towards Removing Undef Values From LLVM IR" received a Distinguished Paper Award from PLDI'26!
 - Apr.
 13, 2026: A paper "Towards Removing Undef Values From LLVM IR" was accepted to PLDI'26!
 - Apr.
 9, 2026: A workshop talk "s2n-bignum-bench: A practical benchmark for evaluating low-level code reasoning of LLMs" was accepted to AIPV'26!